 Step 1, create an ISP programmer

 Locate the ArduinoISP example sketch in the Arduino IDE.
 Upload it to the Arduino board that is to become the programmer.
-(The programmer board doesn’t necessarily have to be an Uno.)
+(The programmer board doesn’t necessarily have to be an original Uno, it may use an FTDI232 or CH340 chip for USB communication.)

 Step 2, connect the boards

-To upload a hex file to the USB-chip (m16u2 aka ATMega 16u2) on an Arduino Uno, you need to connect the programmer’s ICSP header to the target board’s second ICSP header.
-(If there is only one 6-pin ICSP-header, you have to get a more expensive target board.)
+To upload a hex file to the USB-chip (m16u2 aka ATMega 16u2) on an Arduino Uno, you need to connect the programmer’s ISP header to the target board’s second ISP header.
+(If there is only one 6-pin ISP-header, you don’t have the original UNO.)

 Step 3, upload hex file